 The SXC24 has a slightly airier top end with a bit more sparkle over the Lionheart whereas the Lionheart has a more forward mid-range and a fuller, more organic sounding vocal presence.
 I also find the mids on the Lionheart more refined and engaging than the SXC24 which is a touch more neutral sounding and a little bit flatter by comparison.

 Whiplash Twag V4

 This is a beast of a cable for the asking price.
 It is also a bit heavier and stiffer than the Lionheart with its larger 22.5awg custom silver litz design with a custom nylon core and thicker jacketing.
 The finish is gold plated with Whiplash’s traditional wood finished y-split barrels.
-It is a striking cable and despite its size its actually quite light and very microphonic free.
+It is a striking cable and despite its size it is actually quite light and very microphonic free.

 I usually use this the Twag v4 to act as a refined contrast to the dynamic energy of the SXC24 as it tends to come off as very natural sounding to my ears.

 Compared to the Lionheart it is every bit as detailed and refined sounding with excellent imaging, however, the tonal bias is a little more neutral sounding with less weight and low-end body.
 It is not as rich or forward sounding as the Lionheart which really is much more colored from the low to mids.

 It does, however, have a bit more air and sparkle in its treble performance over the Lionheart which tends to focus a lot more on lower treble percussive energy and a little more laid back beyond.
 If you want something a bit more neutral and with more air or treble sparkle then the Twag v4 is a good choice.
 If you are after something with more depth and low-end body then the Lionheart gets the nod.